 The Principal or his/her designee may suspend a Student for up to ten (10) school days.
-The Superintendent may expel a Student for up to eighty (80) school days, and in some instances, one (1) year.
+The Superintendent may expel a Student for up to eighty (80) school days; although in certain serious circumstances, expulsions may be for a period of (180) days or longer, or one (1) year.
 Provided however, neither the Principal nor the Superintendent shall initiate the process of issuing an out-of-school suspension or expulsion to Students in grades kindergarten through three, unless the Student has committed a firearm, bomb-threat, or knife offense; or other criminal offense that results in serious bodily injury or property damage; or where the Student's out-of-school suspension or expulsion is necessary to protect the immediate health and safety of the Student, fellow classmates, or school personnel.
 The Principal or Superintendent may not suspend, expel, or remove any Student from School solely on the basis of the Student's unexcused absences from School.